Battle of Coatepeque (1863)

-The Battle of Coatepeque (Spanish: Batalla de Coatepeque) was a battle fought between the forces of El Salvador and Guatemala from 22 to 24 February 1863.
+The Battle of Coatepeque (Spanish: Batalla de Coatepeque) was fought between the forces of El Salvador and Guatemala from 22 to 24 February 1863.

 Background

 In 1862, Guatemalan President Rafael Carrera revealed to his subordinates a plan to invade Salvadoran territory and overthrow Salvadoran President Gerardo Barrios, one of his rivals.
 The following year, 1863, Carrera invaded El Salvador and captured and devastated the local populations of Ahuachapán, Chalchuapa, and Santa Ana.
 On 13 February 1863, Barrios established his headquarters in the town of Jesús de los Milagros de Coatepeque anticipating that it would be Carrera's next target.

 Order of battle

 Salvadorans

 The Salvadoran Army under Gerardo Barrios consisted of 4,000 infantry soldiers.
 The army also consisted of an artillery corps and one cavalry corps.
 Most of the soldiers were stationed on the San Pedro Malakoff hill while the rest were divided between the El Congo hill and the town of Coatepeque where Gerardo Barrios himself would wait for Carrera with his soldiers.
 The main road to Santa Ana was fortified with barricades and wooden palisades.
 A trench with defensive positions was also built on a hill near the Santa Ana Volcano with 150 men stationed there.
 The position was very removed from the main defenses but its positioning was critical since if it was captured, Carrera could outflank the defenders and reach the village from behind.

 The commanders of the Salvadoran Army were: